AdobeDocs/analytics.en/help/implement/vars/page-vars/state.md

 ## s.state in AppMeasurement and Launch custom code editor

 The `s.state` variable is a string that typically contains the state or province of the visitor.
+Full state names or two-letter codes are both valid.
 It has a maximum value of 50 bytes; longer values are truncated.
 Its default value is an empty string.

 ```js
 s.state = "Utah";